Functionality added or changed:

 The server handled truncation of values having excess trailing

-spaces into CHAR
+spaces into CHAR,

-, and
+VARCHAR, and

-columns in different ways.
+TEXT columns in different ways.

 This behavior has now been made consistent for columns of all